bruno-lang/bruno-lang.github.io/glossary/index.md

 of independence of the program modules.

-The term _operative modularisation_ in contrast explicitly demands a degree of module independence to the extend that modules can be _operated_ independently.
-Expandability has to given in such a way that extending modules can effectivly extend the concepts of an extended module without the need of re-building it.
+The term _operative modularisation_ in contrast explicitly demands a degree of module independence to the extent that modules can be _operated_ independently.
+Expandability has to be given in such a way that extending modules can effectivly extend the concepts of an extended module without the need of re-building it.
 The more concepts are extendable by pure addition external to the extended module the more modular is such a